MikaelJG/noti/README.md

 ![Logo](https://github.com/MikaelJG/noti/blob/master/assets/noti_logo2.png)

 Written in Bash and Lua, Noti finds, prints or copies .txt note files in the command line.
-Consult notes faster, and copy them to any other file.

-Nit supports Noti.
-With it, write a note in Noti from any computer directory.
+Plus, Nit supports Noti.
+With it, write a note in Noti from any directory.

 Note from anywhere, consult faster, and copy to any other file.
 ## Installation